A novel reverberation mapping method for blazars: Discussion and conclusion

 \section{Discussion and conclusion}

 Previous studies have made efforts to perform reverberation mapping on the blazars PKS 1510-089 and PKS 0736+017, both of which relied on the NTD parameter to separate disk and jet contributions.
 For PKS 1510-089, \cite{2024ApJ...977..178A} performed a correlation analysis between the H$\beta$ line and the $5100\,\text{\AA}$ continuum after excluding data points with $\mathrm{NTD} > 2$, and reported a time lag of about 80 days.
-This method works mainly because that the accretion disk in PKS 1510-089 is intrinsically bright, with only about 30\% of the data points having $\mathrm{NTD} > 2$.
+This approach is feasible primarily because that the accretion disk in PKS 1510–089 is intrinsically bright, with only about 39\% of the data points showing $\mathrm{NTD} > 2$.
 In contrast, for PKS 0736+017, \cite{2022MNRAS.516.2671P} also calculated the NTD values and found that the average $\mathrm{NTD}$ is as high as 2.7.
 This indicates that the majority of the $5100\,\text{\AA}$ data points are jet-dominated.
-If all data points with $\mathrm{NTD} > 2$ are excluded, more than half of the dataset would be removed, making it difficult to conduct a reliable correlation analysis.
-In addition, they performed the correlation analysis between the $V$-band and H$\beta$.
-They reported that the H$\beta$ line was found to lag the $V$-band by approximately $60$ days, and the ICCF peak was below 0.5.
-In our algorithm, the filtered data points with valid disk fluxes are 72\% and 78\% of the all measurements for PKS 1510-089 and PKS 0736+017, respectively.
-Thus, our algorithm discards fewer data compared to the NTD-based selection, thereby preserving more time series for correlation analysis.
-Also, the peaks of ICCF for both targets exceed 0.6 and the $3\sigma$ line, which also produce significant results than the previous RM methods for blazars.
+If all data points with $\mathrm{NTD} > 2$ are excluded, more than half (about 67\%) of the dataset would be removed, making it difficult to conduct a reliable correlation analysis.
+In our algorithm, the filtered data points with valid disk fluxes are 72\% of all measurements for PKS 0736+017.
+Thus, our algorithm excludes only 28\% of the data, significantly fewer than the 67\% of the data under the NTD-based selection.

-One valid condition of our method is that the targets show spectral break at the optical window.
-For blazars such as 3C 454.3 and 3C 279, where the optical–UV continuum is almost entirely jet-dominated and the thermal “big blue bump” component is virtually undetectable \citep{2021ApJS..257...37P}, our method does not work.
-The fraction of the valid targets for the blazar RM will be answered for a sample work in the future.